cltl/OpenDutchFrameNetLexicon/README.md

 * A1.json 1246 input, 1246 overlap, 0 added
 * rbn_dfn_1_2.json 951 input, 51 overlap, 900 added

-The merged lexicon [odfn_lexicons_v1.json](../data/odfn_lexicons_v1.json) has 4396 unique entries in total with 1828 frames associated, 959 of which are frame elements derived from "fe_lexicon.json".The avrage polysemy (frames per entry) is 2.4 and 2,596 entries have a single frame.
+The merged lexicon [odfn_lexicons_v1.json](../data/odfn_lexicons_v1.json) has 4,396 unique entries with 10,222 frame associations, 7115 of these are frames and 3107 are frame elements.
+The average polysemy (frames per entry) is 2.4 and 2,596 entries have a single frame.
+The frame associations cover 959 unique frames and 869 unique frame elements (derived from "fe_lexicon.json").
+A frame or frame element that is associated with a lexical entry can have one or more annotations.
+These annotations can be alignments with wthe open Dutch ordnet or the Reference Bestand Nederlands (RBN) or word tokens in corpora that were annotated.
 In total 20,707 annotations of these frames have been stored, of which 7,026 frames have a single annotation.
 The [stats.json](stats.json) file provides further statistics.

 ## Acknowledgement
 This works was funded through "Understanding language by machines" project (NWO-2013-Vossen-Spinoza ) and the "Framing Situations in the Dutch Language" project (NWO-VC.GW17.083).